cloudentity/pyron/docs/plugins.md

 ...
 ```

 First `plugin-x` and then `plugin-y` are applied to the request.
-After receiving response the plugins are applied to it in following order:
+After receiving response the plugins are applied to it in the following order:
 [`plugin-y`, `plugin-x`, `plugin-a`, `plugin-b`].

 <a id="exception"></a>